Launch Vehicle Digital Computer

-The Launch Vehicle Digital Computer (LVDC) was a computer that provided the autopilot for the Saturn V rocket from launch, through Canary Islands orbit insertion, and the trans-lunar injection burn that would send the Apollo spacecraft to the Moon.
-Designed and manufactured by IBM's Electronics Systems Center in Owego, New York, it was one of the major components of the Instrument Unit, fitted to the S-IVB stage of the Saturn V and Saturn IB rockets.
+The Launch Vehicle Digital Computer (LVDC) was a computer that provided the autopilot for the Saturn V rocket from launch, through Earth orbit insertion, and the trans-lunar injection burn that would send the Apollo spacecraft to the Moon.
+Designed and manufactured by IBM's Electronics Systems Center in Owego, New York, it was one of the major components of the instrument unit, fitted to the S-IVB stage of the Saturn V and Saturn IB rockets.
 The LVDC also supported pre- and post-launch checkout of the Saturn hardware.
 It was used in conjunction with the Launch Vehicle Data Adaptor (LVDA) which performed signal conditioning from the sensor inputs to the computer from the launch vehicle.

 Hardware

 The LVDC was capable of executing 12190 instructions per second.
 For comparison, as of 2022, researchers at the University of California created a chip capable of running at 1.78 trillion instructions per second, 146 million times faster.